rotexsoft/leanorm/README.md

 > Deprecated **Utils::search2D(...)** in 2.X has been removed in 3.X

-Version 4.x will require php 8.1 as the minimum PHP version.
+Version 4.x will require php 8.1 as the minimum PHP version and it will not be backward compatible with 3.x.

 A stable release of version 4.x will be available some time in 2024.